White Chocolate Almond Sourdough Bread

 • White chocolate chips – You could do any type of chocolate but the white chocolate compliments the almond flavor well.

-• Almond slivers- I just use raw slivered almonds, but you can opt for roasted.
+• Sliced Almond- I just use raw sliced almonds, but you can opt for roasted.

 close view on white chocolate sourdough bread slices